Skip to content

 • README Document

-• This ReadMe.adoc file is a project documentation for installation, circuit assembly, code upload, and component list.
-Written in AsciiDoc format, suitable for Arduino hardware projects.
+• This ReadMe.adoc file serves as project documentation, covering installation, circuit assembly, code upload, and component list.
+It is written in AsciiDoc format, making it suitable for Arduino hardware projects.

 txt